achendev/justcode/README.md

     *   **Pros:** Can work with any project path you provide without needing per-folder browser permissions.
     *   **Cons:** Requires Python and leaving a terminal process running in the background.

-The **Chrome Extension (`chrome_extension/`)** provides a unified user-friendly interface for both modes, including action buttons, profile management, and settings.
+The **Chrome Extension (`chrome_extension/`)** provides a unified user-friendly interface for both modes, including multi-profile management, settings, and direct action buttons.

 ### Shortcuts